The TypeAPI specification defines a JSON format to describe REST APIs for type-safe code generation.

 object.

-Through arguments you can map values from the HTTP request to specific arguments.
-In the following example we have
+keywords you can map values from the HTTP request to specific method arguments.
+In

-an argument status
+the following example we have an argument status

-which maps to a query parameter and an argument payload
+which maps to a query parameter and an argument

-the request payload.
+which contains the request payload.

 {